Updated August 2, 2026

 • You meet the clinical BMI criteria below, either now or at the point you first started GLP-1 therapy.

-Already taking a GLP-1?
-If you started therapy before enrolling in Part D or before July 1, 2026, your prescriber can attest to the BMI you had when you started the medication — not necessarily your BMI today.
-For example, someone who began treatment with a BMI of 37 and has since dropped to 34 can still qualify, as long as their doctor documents the starting BMI.
+Starting BMI counts: If you began GLP-1 therapy before July 1, 2026, your doctor can attest to the BMI you had when you started — not your current weight.
+Someone who started at BMI 37 and dropped to 34 can still qualify.

 The $50 price tag is attractive, but the Bridge has real limitations that don't always make the headlines.